-- Students use the check sheet from the year they enter College. - Students who have not completed their credit requirements by spring semester of their graduation year may apply to walk at Commencement if they need to complete 6 credits at bachelor level or 3 credits at associate level.
-The student does not receive a diploma until all requirements are completed.
+- Students use the check sheet from the year they enter College. - Students who have not completed their credit requirements by spring semester of their graduation year may apply to walk at Commencement if they need to complete 6 credits at bachelor level or 3 credits at associate level. - If the requirements are completed by June 30th of the student's senior year, the diploma will be ordered and mailed to the student.
+If the requirements are completed after the June 30th deadline, the date of degree completion will be on the official transcript, however the student will be considered to be part of the following year's class and not receive his/her diploma until the following May.